Our mission in the Abdominal Imaging

 Our section participates in the

-monthly scheduled didactic case conferences and a daily Divisional case
+three, monthly scheduled didactic case conferences and a daily

-conference for Residents rotating on our three services (Fluoroscopy, Ultrasound
+Divisional case conference for Residents rotating on our three services (Fluoroscopy,

-and Abdominal CT/MR).
-A new formal orientation/evaluation process aids residents
+Ultrasound and Abdominal CT/MR).
+A new formal orientation/evaluation process

-as they rotate on our services.
-Our fellowship program trains at least motivated
+aids residents as they rotate on our services.
+Our fellowship program trains at

-individuals per year in more advanced imaging interpretation/techniques and
+least motivated individuals per year in more advanced imaging

-involved in multiple research projects, publishing peer reviewed articles and
+actively involved in multiple research projects, publishing peer reviewed

-abstracts, book chapters and presenting at regional, national and international
+articles and abstracts, book chapters and presenting at regional, national and

-meetings.
-A partial list of ongoing projects includes: A Prospective,
+international meetings.
+A partial list of ongoing projects includes: A

-Multicenter Comparison of Multiphase Contrast-Enhanced CT and Multiphase
+Prospective, Multicenter Comparison of Multiphase Contrast-Enhanced CT and

-Contrast-Enhanced MRI for Diagnosis of Hepatocellular Carcinoma for Liver
+Multiphase Contrast-Enhanced MRI for Diagnosis of Hepatocellular Carcinoma for

 Cancer, Exploring Perinatal Outcomes Among Children (EPOCH), and Development